 That’s definitely a bad idea as it makes you duplicated your notations.
 Until I found this solution:

-\1 is a Backreferences to your first group, similarly you can have \2 for the second group 2 and \3 for the third, you got the idea.
+for the third, you got the idea.
 This is exactly what I need!
 Take it a bit further, to exclude the backslash escaping, now we can have a much reliable RegExp for extracting quoted texts from any code.

-You can find it running in action on my vite-plugin-windicss.
+You can find it running in action on my vite-plugin-windicss